COVID 19 implications for travel. (Updated 16th March 2021)

 Is it safe to travel?

-From time to time there are problems in various countries, Kenya has unfortunately been in the news for all the wrong reasons, with terrorist attacks in Nairobi and on the Kenyan coast.
+From time to time there are problems in various countries, in the past Kenya has unfortunately been in the news for all the wrong reasons, with terrorist attacks in Nairobi and on the northern stretch of the Kenyan coast.
 We believe it is inherently safe to travel and would never recommend a holiday or self-drive trip that we were not confident about.
 We are happy to talk through any concerns that you might have at any point leading up to your holiday.
 We would recommend that you buy travel insurance as soon as you have booked your holiday.
 You can check the Foreign Office website for any warnings about travel in particular areas.
 FOC Travel Advice.

 International Driving Licenses and hiring a car in Africa